 Me (the facilitator): “When do you think is the right time to break down and give them an answer?”

-1) It allows other learners to share their experiences and expertise and get involved in the conversation
+1) They allow other learners to share their experiences and expertise and get involved in the conversation.

-2) It allows me to assess what the learners know and if they’re “getting it”
+2) The allows the facilitator to assess what the learners know and if they’re “getting it”.

-3) I’ve found that the learners often have better answers rooted in a more familiar context for everyone in the room than I can give
+3) Learners often have better answers rooted in a more familiar context for everyone in the room than the facilitator can give.

-4) It demonstrates that the answers don’t always need to come from the front of the room (the facilitator) and offers an opportunity for the learners to take ownership over the learning
+4) Asking a boomerang question demonstrates that the answers don’t always need to come from the front of the room (the facilitator) and offers an opportunity for the learners to take ownership over the learning.

-5) It allows me time to think, especially when I don’t have a good answer off the top of my head
+5) Boomerang questions give the facilitator time to think, especially when you don’t have a good answer off the top of you head.

 It’s a simple concept, but it requires a conscious effort and some practice.

-Sometimes the reaction of the audience can be amusement, and I’ve received such tongue in cheek responses such as: Didn’t your mother ever teach you to never answer a question with a question?
+Sometimes the reaction of participants can be amusement, and I’ve received such tongue in cheek responses such as: Didn’t your mother ever teach you to never answer a question with a question?